spiral/docs/orm/basics.md

 +-----------------------------------------+--------------+----------+
 ```

-> You might notice that there is no enum type in Postgres, it will be emulated using constrained string.
+> You might notice that there is no enum type in Postgres.
+It will be emulated using the constrained string.

 #### Active vs Passive Schemas
-In a given example, we created Record which automatically ensures that table exists in database and have desired structure.
-ORM component does not require you to declare every table column, even more, you can associate your model with existed table without declaring schema propery.
-In this case model will fetch columns list from table directly, our model may look like:
+In the given example, we created Record which automatically ensures that table exists in the database and has the desired structure.
+ORM component does not require you to declare every table column.
+Even more so, you can associate your model with an existing table without declaring the schema property.
+In this case, the model will fetch the columns list from the table directly.
+Our model may look like this:

 ```php
 class SomeRecord extends Record